4ms/metamodule-docs-website/docs/using_rack.md

       will also tell the VCV Rack program to check for updates as we release bug fixes and new modules.

-      Alternatively, you may could click "Add All", which will add all modules that exist at the current time, but you will not be notified when future modules are added.
+      Alternatively, you could click "Add All", which will add all modules that exist at the current time, but you will not be notified when future modules are added.